Google Business Profile Optimization

 Domain authority and trust

 Your Google Business Profile and website must reinforce each other.
 Mismatches weaken both.
-Need help

 Review Signals

 Reviews influence both trust and rankings.
+Google evaluates:

 Review quantity